 In 1963 Luce celebrated the 40th anniversary of Time Inc. with a massive party attended by hundreds of prominent individuals and those who have graced the pages of its publications.
 The following year he retired, passing on his mantle to Hadley Donovan.
 For the next three years of his life Luce remained active, continuing to travel, make speeches, and keeping abreast of things happening at Time Inc. He died on February 28, 1967 in Phoenix, Arizona, one day following the 44th anniversary of the first issue of TIME coming off the presses in New York.

-The Henry R. Luce papers, consisting of 202 boxes of various sizes, have now been processed and a finding aid will be available shortly.
+The Henry R. Luce papers, consisting of over 200 boxes of various sizes, have now been processed and a finding aid is available.
 The collection includes personal family correspondence sent by Luce while studying in Chefoo, Hotchkiss, and Yale; Luce’s voluminous trip files; original drafts of speeches written for Wendell Willkie during the 1940 presidential campaign; a large set of photographs; a large volume of correspondence from publishers, members of the clergy, politicians, businessmen, editors, journalists, ambassadors, generals, missionaries, actors, artists, and university presidents, among others; and lots of other interesting materials documenting the middle of the 20th century.

 [All images are from the Henry R. Luce Papers, MS 3014, New-York Historical Society.]